CH. 1 Updated 1/2/2017

 "Go on.
 Scream!"
 The large one said with a smirk.
 "C-Sec has better things to do than worry about an urchin like you."

 "Got any ideal, Quindel?"
 The ugly one said gripping his hand tighter around her neck and lifting her slightly off the ground.

 "Hm...a couple," the large one replied.
 "But I don't think she's taking us seriously.
 Doran, take off her mask so she can give us her full attention."

 Kyle had heard enough.
 As the Quarian screamed for help, he made a beeline straight for the small Turian reaching for the woman's mask.
 Kyle could hardly feel his feet touch the ground with how fast he moved.
 It had been a long time since he kicked some Raptor ass.
 Now he could could use self-defense as an excuse...

 Codex Entry (Alliance): Orbital Drop Shock Troopers

 A Special Operations unit of the Alliance Marine Corps, Orbital Drop Shock Troopers specialize in small scale, high-risk combat operations.
 Though known for the eponymous insertion strikes, ODST forces are also trained to handle military and paramilitary responsibilities including long-range reconnaissance, sabotage, counter-contraband, counter-terrorism and guerilla warfare operations.

 Because of this, the ODST prides itself with a unique sense of identity and brotherhood apart from any other Alliance branch.
-Though criticized by some for their 'clique' mentality, the camaraderie developed within their squads has shown a statistical improvement in their combat performance.
-As such, the Alliance's Naval Special Warfare Command regularly attach and rotate ODST squads among Alliance cruisers and outposts to lend their combat expertise as well as boost morale among the other soldiers.
+Though criticized by some for their 'clique' mentality, the camaraderie developed within their squads have shown a statistical improvement in their combat performance.
+As such, the Alliance's Naval Special Warfare Command regularly attach and rotate ODST squads among Alliance cruisers and outposts to lend their combat expertise, as well as boost morale, among their fellow soldiers.